Men who have sex with men: As a constructed category

 MSM are not limited to small, self-identified, and visible sub-populations.
 MSM and gay refer to different things: behaviors and social identities.
 MSM refers to sexual activities between men, regardless of how they identify, whereas gay can include those activities but is more broadly seen as a cultural identity.
 Homosexuality refers to sexual/romantic attraction between members of the same sex and may or may not include romantic relationships.
 Gay is a social identity and is generally the preferred social term, whereas homosexual is used in formal contexts, though the terms are not entirely interchangeable.
 Men who are non-heterosexual or questioning may identify with all, none, a combination of these, or one of the newer terms indicating a similar sexual, romantic, and cultural identity like bi-curious.

 In their assessment of the knowledge about the sexual networks and behaviors of MSM in Asia, Dowsett, Grierson and McNally concluded that the category of MSM does not correspond to a single social identity in any of the countries they studied.
 There were no similar traits in all of the MSM population studied, other than them being males and engaging in sex with other men.

 In some countries, homosexual relationships may be illegal or taboo, making MSM difficult to reach.

-The term's precise use and definition has varied with regard to trans women, people born either biologically male or with ambiguous genitalia who self-identify as female.
+The term's precise use and definition has varied with regard to transgender and intersex people, who do not fall neatly into binary sex categories.